rear/rear-user-guide/docs/scenarios/rbme.md

     # send result per email, separate multiple addresses by spaces
     MAILTO=root

-Before making the first backup with RBME we have to create an exclude list:
+Before making the first backup with RBME we could create an exclude list to avoid backing up some file systems, e.g.:

     # cat /etc/backup-excludes.lst
-    /var/tmp
-    /tmp
-    /proc
-    /run
-    /sys
+    /apps
+    /VMs

+It is not required to add system in-memory file systems like `/proc`, `/sys`, `/tmp`, `/var/tmp` or `/run`

 ## Configuring ReaR for using RBME